 Komodo Dragon Hike in Rinca

 Jewels of Java - Borobudur & Prambanan

 Derawan & Sangalaki - Borneo's Hidden Gem?

 If you like this post, please Pin & share it!

 The #FeetDoTravel blog link-up!

 We are proud to host the #FollowMeFriday blog Linkup.
 If you have a blog post you would like to share, feel free to click on the picture below which will take you through to our Facebook Community and drop your link there.
-The link-up is open NOW and will close 8pm UK time Sunday.
+The link-up is open Friday midnight (12.00am) UK Time, and closes Sunday midnight (12.00pm) UK time.
 We are a fun and loyal group who are more than happy to comment, share and reciprocate!
 Happy Travelling Feet Fans!